 Tree Sparrow Passer montanus: There is a record of 25 being seen around Home Farm in 1977 and there were 12 along Lymes Road from January – March 2003 with three there on 5/10/13.
-Small numbers now appear to be regular along Lymes Road.
+Not seen since.

 Yellow Wagtail Motacilla flava: they are occasionally seen in spring and may breed on surrounding fields though it is a scarce species these days.
 Singles were seen along Lymes Road on 1/5/08, 24/4/10 MS, 25/5/12 JAL, 10/5/15 DWE, JAL, 20/5/15 (4) NDP.

 Grey Wagtail Motacilla cinerea: odd birds are frequently seen around the lakes and occasionally around campus buildings.
-They certainly breed nearby, if not within the grounds.
+Three territories were counted in 2020 MS.

 Pied Wagtail Motacilla alba yarrellii: resident.
 They are often seen around the campus buildings and the sports fields, where large numbers (up to 100) are sometimes seen in the autumn.

 White Wagtail Motacilla alba alba: one was seen on the lawn below Keele Hall on 9/5/02 NC.
 A very late bird was found on 15/11/20 MS.